lanl/COVID-19-Predictions/README.md

 We are able to infer from the data that with 95% probability, a behavioral change of the population occurred between 2020-05-20 and 2020-05-27.
 Our inferred result is consistent with the fact that the stay-at-home order of the State of Arizona expired on 2020-05-15.

 We also perform model selection between the multi-phase models.
 The best model is used to predict the progression two weeks into the future.

-### Related work

-In other (related) work, we provide estimates of COVID-19 Herd Immunity Thresholds across the United States.

-Information about this work can be found in ```/herdImmunity```.
-A manuscript for this work is currently in preparation.